America's Best Coastal Hotels

 While hotels and resorts have long leaned on Mother Nature to enhance their guest experiences, few wild assets rival that of prime waterfront real estate—be it on a sugary sand beach or a dramatic rocky bluff.
 Fortunately for travelers, there’s a lot of choice for those seeking a great coastal getaway.

-But not all luxury coastal hotels rely on over-the-top glamour to lure guests.
 On Hawaii’s Big Island, the Four Seasons Resort Hualalai at Historic Ka’upulehu is an intimate isolated resort spread among low-rise bungalows just steps from crystalline Pacific waters and a volcanic rock coast with black lava outcroppings.
 Bungalow 8 even overlooks a saltwater snorkeling lagoon.